 In 1995, after a brief period as a freelance writer, editor and Director of the Lancaster Literature Festival, he was appointed Managing Editor at Titan Magazines, helping the company develop a line of licensed titles including Star Trek Magazine, Star Wars Magazine, Babylon 5 Magazine and the British incarnation of Simpsons Comics.

-After a successful and enjoyable time with the company he plunged into the world of digital publishing in 1999, creating the concept and characters for a virtual SF chat world, VZSciFi, while continuing to work in ‘traditional’ publishing as freelance editor of books and magazines, including Titan Books’ Dan Dare and Charley’s War collections.
+After a successful and enjoyable time with the company he moved back to Lancaster and plunged into the world of digital publishing in 1999, creating the concept and characters for a virtual SF chat world, VZSciFi, while continuing to work in ‘traditional’ publishing as freelance editor of books and magazines, including Titan Books’ Dan Dare and Charley’s War collections.
 (A ‘temporary’ return to Star Trek Magazine as editor lasted for over two years).